 Cisco: Single Vendor for Hyperconvergence

 Cisco has taken an early lead providing robust hyperconverged systems with the Cisco HyperFlex Systems.
-Cisco delivers flexible, scalable, enterprise-class hyperconverged solutions that smoothly integrate with an enterprises’ existing data center.
-The Cisco solution includes an integrated network fabric and data optimization capabilities that unlock the full potential of hyperconvergence for a wider range of workloads and use cases.
+It delivers flexible, scalable, enterprise-class hyperconverged solutions that smoothly integrate with an enterprises’ existing data center design.
+The Cisco solution includes an integrated network fabric and data optimization capabilities that consequently unlock the full potential of hyperconvergence for a wider range of workloads and use cases.

 The Cisco HyperFlex Systems is the first hyperconverged platform that is designed as an end-to-end software-defined infrastructure.
 Cisco HyperFlex Systems support a broader range of applications and workloads in the data center, remote locations, and edge computing environments.
 This new generation extends the ease of hyperconverged system deployment, management and support beyond the central data center.